elicopter/core/README.md

 ![Elicopter Core](logo.png)
 =========

-Elicopter Core aims to be a resilient and future proof flight controller.
-Initialy built for an educational purpose.
+Elicopter Core aims to be an educational flight controller build using Nerves.

 > Note: Elicopter Core is still under heavy development, don't hesitate to contact me for more information.